Michelle Li: Career

+2010–2012

 One of Li's early notable performances came at the 2011 Canada Winter Games in Halifax, Nova Scotia.
 There she won gold in the women's singles event and followed that performance with a gold in the doubles event with Alexandra Bruce.
 Due to this success, she was named the flag bearer for Team Ontario at the closing ceremonies for the games.

 Later that year, Li was the gold medal winner in the women's doubles event alongside Bruce at the 2011 Pan American Games.
 Li would then go on the next day to win the women's singles competition, completing a second games double gold appearance that year, this time in Guadalajara.

 At the 2012 Summer Olympics, Bruce and Li finished last in the round-robin portion of the women's doubles tournament, losing all three of their matches.
 However, the top two teams in the group were disqualified for attempting to intentionally lose matches so they would have an easier match-up in the quarterfinals.
 The duo was advanced to their quarterfinals, where they defeated Australia's Leanne Choo and Renuga Veeran.
 Bruce and Li finished in fourth place, the best Canadian finish in badminton at the Olympic Games.
 In the singles event, Li was knocked out by Wang Yihan.

+2013–2014

 In 2013, Li entered the finals of the Macau Open Grand Prix Gold, defeating Hong Kong top player Yip Pui Yin in the semi-finals, making her the first Pan-American athlete to ever enter into a singles final of a Grand Prix Gold event since that series began in 2007.
 In 2014, she also entered into the quarter-finals of the All England Open Badminton Championships Super Series Premier, beating Tai Tzu-ying in the first round, making her, in 35 years, the first Canadian player to enter at least the quarter-finals of this prestigious tournament.
 Later in 2014, Li won the Canada Open Grand Prix, making her the first home player to win this title ever since it became a Grand Prix event.

 Li won the gold medal at the 2014 Commonwealth Games, defeating Kirsty Gilmour of Scotland in the final.
 She thus became the first Canadian woman to win a singles gold in Commonwealth badminton.
+She also won the singles gold medal at the 2014 Pan Am Badminton Championships in her home city, Markham, later that year.